Skip to content

 Hollywood

-Who the actual idea of constructing the Hollywood Walk of Fame came from is also debated.
+The origin of the idea for constructing the Hollywood Walk of Fame is also debated.
 Some say it came from E.M.
 Stuart.
-Back in the day, he was the president of the Hollywood Chamber of Commerce, which is primarily responsible for developing Hollywood in terms of attracting more businesses, improving the neighbourhood and preserving the town’s culture.
+Back in the day, he was the president of the Hollywood Chamber of Commerce, which was primarily responsible for developing Hollywood by attracting more businesses, improving the neighbourhood, and preserving the town’s culture.

-So this E.M.
-Stuart was said to have originally suggested the construction of the Walk of Fame in 1953 to conserve the glory of Hollywood, which, by then, was already known in the entire world as the capital of entertainment.
-He also wanted to pay tribute to those who contributed to the tremendous success of the American film industry and the promotion of Hollywood.
+So, E.M.
+Stuart was said to have originally suggested the construction of the Walk of Fame in 1953 to conserve Hollywood’s glory.
+By then, Hollywood was already known worldwide as the capital of entertainment.
+He also wanted to pay tribute to those who contributed to the American film industry’s tremendous success and Hollywood’s promotion.

-Others believe that it was Harry Sugarman, another member of the Hollywood Chamber of Commerce, who proposed the idea of the Walk of Fame.
+Others believe that Harry Sugarman, another member of the Hollywood Chamber of Commerce, proposed the idea of the Walk of Fame.

 Design